romerojefry/SequelizeHW/README.md

 -User.js
 This file checks if the match account is connected to the user input adn sercures the password

+Public files
+-JS
+The javascript is function is logging in and inputs when the users logs in and get request when user is making an account -HTML styling of the website display and buttons that fire the functions

 ##Contribing
 None